 - slight temperature and aching muscles – this is less common and responds easily to remedies like paracetamol

 - redness and irritation at the injection site, sometimes lasting 2 or 3 days – this responds readily to taking ibuprofen and applying a cold flannel

 The risk of more serious reactions is extremely rare – of the order of one in a million, or less; and considerably smaller than the risk of serious complications from the flu virus itself.

 If you are concerned you can speak with your doctor prior to vaccination or at the time of vaccination.
 They will be able to address your concerns and offer guidance.
-In very few cases is vaccination not advised as it is a proven safe and effective way to protect against the flu.
+There are seldom any circumstances where flu vaccine is inadvisable, since it is a proven safe and effective way to protect even the most vulnerable people against the flu.